zcabeto/StretchProj/README.md

 - CORS?

 ### TODO Planning
 - w/c 29/07: add the on/off buttons to add protections at a time.
 Start with SQL Injection only.
+Random passwords in DB.
 - w/c 05/08: Hashing data protection.
 Explanations & Instructions of use with different combinations of protection.
 - 12-19/08: presentation for the project, updated with further progress.
 - 12-29/08: XSS, CSRF, CORS, etc.